iJSPARK/iJSPARK.github.io/_posts/2021-10-25-linkedlist.md

 ---

 ## Linked List using pointer
+Linear list problems can be solved using linked lists.
 Create node type object when insert to data for linked list.
 Each node's next pointer to the next node.
 The first node of linked list is the head node and last node is tail node.
 The tail node has null value.

 * Node type object consist of data and next.
     1. data : member that stores data